CSC302Parajuniper3/CSC302Project3/README.md

 ---

+## Assignment 2 Results:

+The project development plan can be found in the `Asssignment2.md` file under the `documents` folder in the top level directory of the repo.

+---

 ## Meeting Notes

 Meeting notes can be found in the `meeting-notes` folder in the top level directory of the repo.